Why you can trust Sunlight Media

 WordPress is more of an easy-to-use platform for non-developers.
 You can use third-party plug-ins and themes to extend the features of WordPress without any customization.
 On the other hand, Drupal is specialized software with many built-in frameworks and solutions.

 Anyone can learn to navigate their way through WordPress.
 However, becoming a Drupal Developer requires you to gain knowledge and build your skill-set by practicing new solutions.
 Drupal has an integrated control system for you to create roles and grant access permissions to each user.
+This level of customization is one of Drupal’s standout features.

 WordPress is an out-of-the-box solution and comes at an affordable cost.
 On the other hand, Drupal requires customized implementation and specialist developers.
 Therefore, hiring a developer can be an expensive investment.
 Drupal also supports multilingual functions, whereas WordPress relies on third-party plug-ins for this option.